 Challenges of Assessing Fair Market Value

 For instance, if you bought a car from someone who was forced to sell quickly because of an imminent job transfer oversees, you may have paid well below fair market value.
-If later you decide to donate the car to charity, you may be able to claim a deduction that is more than the price you bought it for.
+If later you decide to donate the car to charity, you may be able to claim a deduction that’s more than the price you bought it for.

 Similarly, the accuracy of a real estate agent’s comparables depends on using recent sales of closely comparable properties.
-Using replacement cost well requires accurately estimating costs as well as accounting for depreciation and other factors.
+Using replacement cost requires accurately estimating costs as well as accounting for depreciation and other factors.
 Finally, an appraiser’s estimate of fair market value is only as good as the appraiser’s expertise and the completeness of the information available.

 Eminent domain is another area where fair market value is often not relevant, because the person losing his or her property is under compulsion.

 Determining fair market value is especially difficult when it comes to unique items such as art and handmade items because there may be few or no comparables.
-And the notably tricky science of making forecasts about the future often comes into play when valuing a business, because the value today may depend on the future cash flow over the next several years.
+And the notably tricky science of making forecasts about the future often comes into play when valuing a business.
+This is because the value today may depend on the future cash flow over the next several years.
 Ultimately, fair market value is only an estimate.

 It also important not to confuse fair market value with intrinsic value, or market value.
 When determining market value, the intent is generally to put an asset up for sale and, ultimately, complete the transaction.
 Fair market value is more hypothetical and an actual sale and change of ownership isn’t always anticipated.